-- 78/20.20 Professor Rooney asked why PHA was involved in the Care Opinion work and whether the Patient and Client Council (PCC) would not have been a more appropriate host for this service.
+- Professor Rooney asked why PHA was involved in the Care Opinion work and whether the Patient and Client Council (PCC) would not have been a more appropriate host for this service.
 Ms Tennyson said that it was felt that there was a natural fit with PHA's work in the field of patient experience.
 She noted that there has been positive feedback about how this has been carried out in Northern Ireland as this is the last part of the UK to take a whole systems approach to this work.
 Professor Rooney queried why PPI was hosted within PHA and not the PCC.
 Ms Tennyson was not sure why this was the case.
-Professor Rooney stated that this was one of the functions that the Board should be considering when deciding on the future role and structures of the PHA. - 78/20.21 Alderman Porter cautioned that by downsizing, there is a knock on effect for city centre businesses.
-He asked what direction PHA is giving to businesses as many are closing without a proper risk assessment being carried out, and he asked if PHA is working with local Councils.
-The Interim Chief Executive advised that guidance has been issued to the hospitality sector and Dr Waldron has facilitated two sessions with representative s from higher education.
+Professor Rooney stated that this was one of the functions that the Board should be considering when deciding on the future role and structures of the PHA. - Alderman Porter cautioned that by downsizing, there is a knock on effect for city centre businesses.
+He asked what direction PHA is giving to businesses as many are closing without being told to, and he asked if PHA is working with local Councils.
+The Interim Chief Executive advised that guidance has been issued to the hospitality sector and Dr Waldron has facilitated two sessions with representatives from higher education.
 She explained that if an individual has tested positive and this is linked to a shop then this will be picked up by the contact tracing centre. - 78/20.22 Alderman Porter asked if guidance was being put out through Councils.
-The Interim Chief Executive acknowledged that there is a large volume of information and guidance out there. - 78/20.23 Mr Clayton noted the work that is taking place within nursing home and being prepared for a second wave.
-He sought assurance that lessons were being learnt from the first wave.
+The Interim Chief Executive acknowledged that there is a large volume of information and guidance out there. - Mr Clayton noted the work that is taking place within nursing home and being prepared for a second wave.
+He asked whether there were any lessons to be learnt from the first wave.
 Ms Roulston advised that the group that had been involved in dealing with nursing homes during the first wave has prepared a first draft of a plan which is currently out for consultation.
 She said that this plan picks up on the recommendations from a rapid review that was carried out.

-79/20 Item 7 - Finance Report (PHA/01/08/20)
+79/20 | Item 7 - Finance Report (PHA/01/08/20)